woIowizard/mh/docs/autohunt.md

 * [antibot](#antibot)
 * [quests](#cycles)

-Nov 2024 update: MH updated their cloudflare settings to impede bots/scrapers.
+Nov 2024 update: MH's cloudflare settings are now configured to impede bots/scrapers.
 The scripts in this repo have been updated to bypass those controls with [cloudscraper](https://pypi.org/project/cloudscraper/).

 <hr>
 <a name="basic"></a>